Public Transport for The Ridgeway

 One of the joys of walking The Ridgeway is the relative remoteness and the absence of motorised vehicles, like cars and buses.
 Ironically, that can also be a blessed nuisance when you need to get to or from one of the surrounding towns.
 On this page, we're listing the public transport we're aware of.
 If you know of any more, please let us know.

-If there is no suitable bus service, please try one of the local taxi firms.
+If there is no suitable bus service, or you would prefer a taxi, please try one of the local taxi firms.

 Please note: Most of the following links are to timetables on other sites which might be slow to load, or change without us noticing.
 Links to timetables are being updated as we find new ones.
 If you do find any broken links, or out-of-date timetables, we'll be grateful for the feedback.